Malik-ikrash/Word2Vec--numpy/README.md

     Similar words to 'love': heart, mother, god, father Analogy test: king - man + woman ≈ liege

-  > Note: Similarity depends on how many tokens you use.
+  > Note: The similarity depends on how many tokens you use.
 The more tokens you use, the better the results will be.